 Do you get a large tax refund every year?

 You can fill out a new w-4 and tell your employer to withhold less.
 This isn’t necessarily saving you money, but it’s adding money back into your monthly budget that you can allocate to supporting a cause, reducing debt, or saving money, instead of ‘splurging’ when you get your tax refund.
-Just be careful to not under withhold and create a surprise tax bill at month’s end.
+Just be careful to not under withhold and create a surprise tax bill at year’s end.

 There are hundreds of Mission opportunities all around you.
 You just might be missing them.
 Are there things that you are already doing that could either be a part of your God given mission, or add another savings/ earning element to your life?